 Extension of Tax Benefits Under 80CCD(1B) to Contributions Made to NPS Vatsalya Accounts

-The same tax benefits available for NPS contributions under Section 80CCD(1B) will now apply to contributions made to NPS Vatsalya accounts, allowing an additional Rs.
-50,000 deduction over the Rs.
-1.5 lakh limit.
+The same tax benefits available for NPS contributions under Section 80CCD(1B) will now apply to contributions made to NPS Vatsalya accounts, allowing Rs.
+50,000 deduction under the old regime if you have invested in the NPS vatsalya scheme.

 Insertion of Section 44BBD